 The Verdict On Riverview Financial's P/E Ratio

-When the market is wrong about a stock, it gives savvy investors an opportunity.
-As value investor Benjamin Graham famously said, ‘In the short run, the market is a voting machine but in the long run, it is a weighing machine.’
-Although we don’t have analyst forecasts, you could get a better understanding of its growth by checking out this more detailed historical graph of earnings, revenue and cash flow.
+Investors should be looking to buy stocks that the market is wrong about.
+If the reality for a company is better than it expects, you can make money by buying and holding for the long term.
+Although we don't have analyst forecasts you could get a better understanding of its growth by checking out this more detailed historical graph of earnings, revenue and cash flow.